JQ-pan/Mist/README.md

 ## Index Carousel
 ![Carousel gif](/readme_assets/Carousel-gif.gif "Carousel")

 Most of the carousels in this application are built from scratch utilizing React's state and event handlers to change the image currently being displayed.
-Games that are currently featured are the
+Games that are considered most popular are featured in this carousel.

 ![Featured Item Screenshot](/readme_assets/featured_item_ss.PNG "Carousel")